kubedb/docs/docs/guides/mongodb/volume-expansion/sharding.md

 #### Verify MongoDB shard volumes expanded successfully

-If everything goes well, `KubeDB` Ops-manager operator will update the volume size of `MongoDB` object and related `StatefulSets` and `Persistent Volumes`.
+If everything goes well, `KubeDB` Ops-manager operator will update the volume size of `MongoDB` object and related `PetSets` and `Persistent Volumes`.

 Let's wait for `MongoDBOpsRequest` to be `Successful`.
 Run the following command to watch `MongoDBOpsRequest` CR,